Updated: Jul 26

 A 2019 study examined the amount of recreational time spent outdoors (at parks and beaches, in the countryside and woods) and self-reported physical health and life satisfaction.

 The benefits to health and happiness started to accrue at 120 minutes.
 Two hours a week.
 And the benefits accrued whether the time spent outside included physical activity or not.
+No need to break a sweat to reap a reward according to this study.
+And the 120 minutes didn't need to be consecutive to add up to big rewards.
+Benefits peaked at durations of 200-300 minutes a week.

 "I go to Nature to be soothed and healed, and to have my senses put together." –John Burroughs